 Several features of corn grass (Cg gene) seemed at first to be evidence that phase change in this mutant at least was primarily 'physiological' and, therefore, to cast would on the suggestion of Brink that phase change indust on the suggestion of Brink that phase change industry phase change process gradual in corn grass, as if follow-phase change process gradual in corn grass, as if following some physiological gradient, but the length of shank ing some physiological gradient, but the length of shank on which an ear is borne is usually related to how 'vegetative' on which an ear is borne is usually related to how 'vegetative' the ear becomes.
-Ears with short shanks are usually more vegetative as if they were precociously thrust into ear vegetative as if they were precociously thrust into ear
+Ears with short shanks are usually more the ear becomes if they were precociously thrust into ear vegetative as if they were precociously thrust into ear formation before the vegetative phase had run its course.